Chapter 6 : Curiosity Killed the Cat...again

 The hushed voices I had heard/sensed were now audible enough to just barely distinguish the words.

 "I don't want... advantage of you...."

 Ha.
 Overused lie number one.
 Stupid men.
-I'm pretty sure nobody would need my special superpower to know what a huge lie that one was.
+I was pretty sure nobody needed my special superpower to know what a huge lie that one was.
 Unless it was Remus who said it.
 He was that chivalrous type I could actually trust to mean it.

 "No, it's ok..."